Superpowers¶

 - When you want agents to work autonomously for extended periods (hours) without deviating from a plan.

-- For complex projects that require a systematic approach to design, planning, and implementation.
+- For complex projects that require a systematic approach to design, planning, and implementation, as described in the AI-Assisted Dev Workflow.

 When not to use it¶